ltrzesniewski/pcre-net/README.md

 - `Dfa.Matches`
 - `Dfa.Match`

-You can read more about its features in [the PCRE documentation](https://pcre2project.github.io/pcre2/doc/html/pcre2matching.html), where it's described as the _alternative matching algorithm_.
+You can read more about its features in [the PCRE2 documentation](https://pcre2project.github.io/pcre2/doc/html/pcre2matching.html), where it's described as the _alternative matching algorithm_.

 ## Library highlights